vrevelina/BSAN6070-CA-Revelina/CA01/README.md

 * Python3 is installed in the system
 * all packages listed above are downloaded into the system

-After the above step is completed, open the file and run each cell separately.
+After the above steps are completed, open the file and run each cell separately.

 ## Usage